daviddalpiaz/appliedstats/logistic.md

 ## 6 0 -0.8204684
 ```

 After simulating a dataset, we'll then fit both ordinary linear regression and logistic regression.
 Notice that currently the responses variable `y` is a numeric variable that only takes values `0` and `1`.
 Later we'll see that we can also fit logistic regression when the response is a factor variable with only two levels.
-(Generally, having a factor response is preferred, but having a dummy response allows use to make the comparison to using ordinary linear regression.)
+(Generally, having a factor response is preferred, but having a dummy response allows us to make the comparison to using ordinary linear regression.)

 ```r